fabiomatricardi/OpenVINO-Gemma2B-streamlit/README.md

 > note that OpenVINO can be used to quantize and run also diffusers models like StableDiffusion and others
 > You can also use whisper and TEXT-2-TEXT encoder-decoder models, that so far are not fully supported with llamaCPP

+---

+* [Gemma2-2b AI Chat App](https://github.com/fabiomatricardi/OpenVINO-Gemma2B-streamlit) - A beautiful Chat Interface, with interactive tuning parameters, powered by Optimum-Intel[openvino], Streamlit and the small but powerful Gemma2-2b-instruct model by Google.
+The model is an int4 quantized version, hosted on [Hugging Face Hub](https://huggingface.co/circulus/on-gemma2-2b-it-ov-awq-int4).

+---

 ### The final result
 <img src='https://github.com/fabiomatricardi/OpenVINO-Gemma2B-streamlit/blob/main/interface.png' width=900>